 Cajal argued that the two types of processes extending from the neuron cell body play different roles.
-He interpreted the typically short and highly branching structures, known as dendrites, as receiving inputs from other neurons and the longer, less branched structures, known as axons, as carrying output to other cells.
-He supported this by the observation that sensory neurons have their dendrites oriented towards the sense organ (e.g., the eye) and axons oriented towards the brain.
-In making this distinction, he proposed that there was one-way transmission through the nervous system.
-In 1897 Charles Scott Sherrington characterized the gap between neurons as synapses (derived from the Greek for "to clasp").
-Figure 3 shows a prototypical neuron.
-Although we will not develop the point, one should note that neurons exhibit enormous variety both in appearance and in function.
+He interpreted the typically short and highly branching structures, known as dendrites, as receiving inputs from other neurons, and the longer, less branched structures, known as axons, as carrying output to other cells.
+He supported this by the observation that sensory neurons have their dendrites oriented toward the sense organ (e.g., the eye) and axons oriented

-2 One might think such a conflict could be resolved simply by looking carefully through the microscope, but the gap between neurons is too small to be seen with the light microscope.
+&lt;sup>2 One might think such a schism could be resolved simply by looking carefully through the microscope, but the gap between neurons is too small to be seen with the light microscope.
 When the electron microscope was applied to nerve tissue in the 1950s, it did reveal the gap, but ironically it also revealed the presence in some cases of direct contacts between nerve cells, known as gap junctions.